-Many of you are probably familiar with Gray Cook’s Functional Movement Screen, an seven-part assessment approach used in a number of fitness and strength and conditioning settings nowadays.
-A perfect score is a 21, but you don’t see it very often – usually because everyone gets dominated by the rotary stability test, where a perfect score (3) is essentially a same-sided birddog.
+Many of you are probably familiar with Gray Cook's Functional Movement Screen, a seven-part assessment approach used in a number of fitness and strength and conditioning settings nowadays.
+A perfect score is a 21, but you don't see it very often - usually because everyone gets dominated by the rotary stability test, where a perfect score (3) is essentially a same-sided birddog.
 The first time I saw Tim drop to the floor and do this effortlessly, my jaw just about hit the floor.
-Luckily, he can repeat it on command like it’s nothing, so I snapped a video (this was the first try, with no warm-up).
+Luckily, he can repeat it on command like it's nothing, so I snapped a video (this was the first try, with no warm-up).

 He's scored a 21 on this two spring trainings in a row - and that implies that he actually moves quite well.
 Most people don't need his program, as they have a lot more movement quality issues to address.

 19. You ice after you throw.

 Tim iced after pitching one time, and hated it; he'll never do it again.
 Not everyone is the same, though; some guys swear by it.
 You might be one of those guys.

 20. You've never personal trained a nine-week old puppy.

 One of the traits you'll see in a lot of elite athletes is that they don't get overly tense when they don't have to do so.
 If you're squatting 500 pounds, you want to establish a lot more rigidity, but if you're participating in the vast majority of athletic endeavors, you want effortless, fluid movement - almost as if you aren't trying.
 If you just tense up and try to muscle everything, it becomes harder to take advantage of the stretch-shortening cycle.
 Teaching an athlete to relax is challenging - but I never had to even address it with Tim; it was something he just "had."